atcs-wang/inventory-webapp-06-first-deployment/README.md

-# Part 06: Pre-deployment preparation
+# Part 06: First Deployment

 This tutorial follows after:
 [Part 05: Implementing CRUD operations: Using Forms and POST requests](https://github.com/atcs-wang/inventory-webapp-05-handling-forms-post-crud)

 With all the basic CRUD routes implemented, we have a usable web-app!
-At this point, it is almost time to  deploy a first version of your application to a cloud-hosting service.
+At this point, it is time to  deploy a first version of your application to a cloud-hosting service.

 In this tutorial, we'll do a variety of small changes that prepare our code for deployment.
 The eclectic set of changes detailed below are independent of each other, and could be added in any order.
 Furthermore, **all of these changes could have been incorporated earlier in the app development process.** Our tutorials so far have prioritized simplicity and getting things to "just work."
 We skipped these improvements in favor of only learning what was necessary to use/understand at the time, but in future apps you develop, you can utilize them almost immediately.

+Finally, we'll use a beginner-friendly cloud hosting service to deploy your application to the web!

 # (6.1) `npm` scripts